When I was a kid, my grandfather had a bakery.

 Instead, content marketing helps you build a relationship with your target audience.
 It uses educational and relevant information to help your audience solve their problems.

 The magazines from bakery supply companies helped my grandfather better serve his customers.
 They also taught him to be more effective in how he operated his business.
 He continued to do business with those companies in return.

 - Blog posts

 No matter what form it takes, content marketing serves a defined purpose:

 - It attracts the attention of a target audience to build relationships

 - It encourages consumers to taek your desired action

 What I Deliver

-For audio and video content, I can recommend production companies you can use, or I can outsource for you and deliver you the finished product.
-I can do the same for printed pieces because I have worked with many talented graphic designers over the course of my career.
+For audio and video content, I can recommend production companies you can use, or I can outsource for you.

-Let’s talk about how we can work together to develop and implement a content marketing program.
+Let’s talk about how we can work together on your content marketing program.
 Call me at 267-987-9531, or email me here.